Read our 2017 Report Card for Green.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Green is shown as a purple triangle. (analysis methodology)
+Green is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Gene Green sits on the following committees:

 Green was the primary sponsor of 5 bills that were enacted:

 - H.R.
 1532 (110th): Comprehensive Tuberculosis Elimination Act of 2008

 - H.R.
 1343 (110th): Health Care Safety Net Act of 2008

 - H.R.
 727 (110th): Trauma Care Systems Planning and Development Act of 2007

 - H.R.
 584 (110th): To designate the Federal building located at 400 Maryland Avenue Southwest in the District of Columbia as the ‘Lyndon Baines Johnson Department of Education Building’.